finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 # **get_by_query_pipe**
 > str get_by_query_pipe(query, query_name=query_name, download=download, timeout=timeout)

-[EXPERIMENTAL] GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.
+GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.

  For simple single-line query execution via the url. e.g. `select ^ from Sys.Field order by 1, 2`  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized